yeehaa123/elab/h2020/proposal/SpacesER_Johanna/OverLab_DH_Johanna.md

 #### A list of up to 5 relevant publications, and/or products, services (including widely-used datasets or software), or other achievements relevant to the  call content;

-//I think that the list below can be split in both relevant products/services and previous projects, but I also asked for additional info on publications and talks, as I know that they were involved in a few incubators at Leuphana University, which is reknown for their innovative research approaches and study programmes//
+//I think that the list below can be split in both relevant products/services and previous projects//

+Here are non-fiction (but not academic) publications:

+Book:
+- Dark Horse, The *Thanks God it’s Monday*, Econ Verlag, 09/2014.

+Articles:
+- Albers, Ralf; Konrad, Greta; Ott, Manuell
+"Der Personaler als Designer", In: *Einrichten auf die Zukunft - Personalmagazin*, 04/2014.

+- Beinke, Christian "Produktentwicklung neu gedacht", In: Fraunhofer Magazin FUTUR, 3/2013.

 #### A list of up to 5 relevant previous projects or activities, connected to the subject of this proposal
 **Note that there are pictures visualising the projects and tools used available**